 The People’s Democratic Republic of Algeria is made of 58 provinces.
 It is located in North Africa in the Maghreb region.
 The nation borders Morocco, Mali, Mauritania, Libya, Niger and Tunisia.
 The most significant provinces are Alger, Sétif and Oran.
 The country has a total surface area of 2,381,741 square kilometers.
 The land is dominated by high plateaus and deserts.
 Its climate is mostly arid to semiarid.

 The overall population is 44.7 million people making it the 9th largest country in Africa.
 The capital of the country is Algiers.
 It is also the most populous city with over 3 million people.
 The largest airport is Algiers Houari Boumediene Airport (ALG) with an approximately yearly passenger traffic of 7 million people.
 The airport is named after former president Houari Boumediene.
 It also hosts the national carrier Air Algérie and Tassili Airlines.

 Algeria’s culture is dominated by Islam.
 Out of the total population 99% is Muslim.
-The official languages are Arabic and Berber.
+The official languages are Arabic and Tamazight.
 The legal system is a mix of the French civil and the Islamic sharia law.
 The government form is a presidential republic.
 The current elect president is Abdelmajid Tebboune.
 All provinces have their regional governors, reporting to the Minister of Interior.
 Towns have their elected assembly representing them.

 The official currency is the Algerian Dinar (DZD).
 Its current exchange rate is about 140 Algerian Dinar to the USD.
 The country has an open economy, generating a GDP of approximately $684 billion.
 The per capita income is $15,765.
 The largest portion of the GDP is generated by the services sector and agriculture.
 It has the second largest oil reserves in Africa and the 16th largest in the world.
 Algeria’s most famous export products are petroleum, natural gas, wheat, barley, grapes and olives.
 These products are mostly sold to the neighboring countries and the European Union.